Nursing Education and Clinical Nurse Specialist in Adult - Gerontology

 - Nursing education courses (14 credits)

-- Advanced core courses in preparation as an Adult-Gerontology Clinical Nurse Specialist (21 credits)
+- Adult-Gerontology Clinical Nurse Specialist courses (12 credits)

-The program is currently available primarily in a convenient online format.
+The program is currently available almost entirely in a convenient online format.
+Distance students can be accommodated even in the face-to-face courses.
 The program can be completed in two years full time or three years in part-time study.
 Additional 4 or 5 year plans are available.
 The Nursing Education core courses are also offered as a post-baccalaureate certificate option.
 Upon completion of the master's degree program, students will receive a Master of Science in Nursing degree, and will be eligible to sit for the examination for Clinical Nurse Specialist in Adult-Gerontology certification through the American Nurses Credentialing Center.
-After two years full time in a faculty role, students will be eligible to sit for the examination as a nurse educator from the National League for Nursing.
+After completion of the program, students will be eligible to sit for the examination as a nurse educator from the National League for Nursing.

 The McAuley School of Nursing master's program is fully accredited by the Commission on Collegiate Nursing Education.